-At Bertoldo, Baker, Carter & Smith, our car collision attorneys in Las Vegas, Nevada provide tips for teens and their parents to avoid the pitfalls young drivers encounter — especially in the summer months, when they have more time to explore unfamiliar roads, which can significantly increase their risk for collisions.
+At Bertoldo, Baker, Carter, Smith & Cullen, our car collision attorneys in Las Vegas, Nevada provide tips for teens and their parents to avoid the pitfalls young drivers encounter — especially in the summer months, when they have more time to explore unfamiliar roads, which can significantly increase their risk for collisions.

 Teen Driving Motor Vehicle Crash Statistics